Base Cost: 22.5 points *

 Note: this power may be further limited if desired for 'flavor' purposes, increasing its effectiveness while at the same time constraining the source of a vampire's food supply considerably.
 Limiting biological vampirism to functioning on only one species of animal life forms counts as a very strong limitation, while constraining it to the vampire's own species is an extreme limitation on the power.

 Fangs: vampires are equipped with retractable fangs, which generally come in the form of abnormal canines (on both the top and bottom of their mouths), though sometimes all of a vampire's teeth can grow into proper fangs.
-These physical weapons can be used to inflict their Brawn value in Slashing damage.
+These physical weapons can be used to inflict their Strength rank in Edged Attack damage.
 Mind you, a vampire often causes just enough harm with their fangs to access their target's bloodstream.

 Inherited Powers: some vampires, if their creator wields special non-vampiric capabilities, may also have them to some extent.
 This is especially the case if a progenitor vampire possessed mutant powers, psionic skills, or some sort of altered physique before his or her transformation.
 Powers like this must be determined on a case-per-case basis, but may well come in the form of the variant powers described below.

 Regeneration: finally, traditional vampires have the ability to rapidly repair damage inflicted upon their bodies - assuming they have recently fed.
-As long as a classical vampire is not suffering any negative Row Shifts due to a lack of blood, he or she receives the benefit of rank value 10 regeneration.
+As long as a classical vampire is not suffering any negative Column Shifts due to a lack of blood, he or she receives the benefit of Good (10) ranked regeneration.
 This allows them to heal ten lost Health points each minute (or 1 Health point per turn).

 Known Powers (variant abilities):

-Animal Control: vampires have the ability to control creatures commonly considered vermin, such as bats, rats, roaches, and wolves, at their Willpower value +2 RS (in a standard vampire's case, rank value 20).
+Animal Control: vampires have the ability to control creatures commonly considered vermin, such as bats, rats, roaches, and wolves, at their Psyche (presence) rank +2 CS (in a standard vampire's case, Good (10)).
 These creatures act as if they were an extension of the vampire's existence, and will gladly do whatever it commands, even if they die in the process.
 (1 point)

 Animal Hybridization / Self: some vampires have the ability to change their very form into that of a few, specific animals.
 A vampire will generally only possess the knack for becoming but one form of animal, but others have evinced the power to become either, at their leisure.
 The details of such transformations, whether becoming a bat or a wolf, are as follows:

-* Bat: as a bat, vampires can utilize rank value 2 claw and bite attacks, fly at rank value 2 speeds (27.27 miles per hour), and make use of a sonar sense that works at their Awareness score, as it replaces a bat's typically rotten visual sense for the duration of the transformation.
+* Bat: as a bat, vampires can utilize a Feeble (2) ranked claw and bite attack, fly at Feeble (2) speeds (thirty miles per hour), and make use of a sonar sense that works at their Intuition (alt) score, as it replaces a bat's typically rotten visual sense for the duration of the transformation.
 This version of the power incorporates Shrinking / Self, to assume the guise of a bat of the proper size.
 (1 point)

 * Wolf: though this form doesn't allow flight, it does offer improved attack and sensory capabilities over those of a bat.
-For one thing, a vampire can utilize a wolf's sense of smell at their Awareness score +1 RS, as well as rank value 6 bite attacks (which can be used concurrently with their biological vampirism power).
-They can also run at rank value 4 ground speeds (27.27 miles per hour).
+For one thing, a vampire can utilize a wolf's sense of smell at their Intuition score +1 CS, as well as Typical (6) ranked bite attacks (which can be used concurrently with their biological vampirism power).
+They can also run at Poor (4) ground speeds (thirty miles per hour).
 (1 point)

 Clinging: some, but not all of the blood-drinking undead have demonstrated the supernatural power to walk on walls and ceilings like an insect.
-This power normally functions at rank value 30, which allows a vampire to cling to most standard surfaces, as long as such things aren't lubricated with oil, water, or ice.
+This power normally functions at Remarkable (30) rank, which allows a vampire to cling to most standard surfaces, as long as such things aren't lubricated with oil, water, or ice.
 Such surfaces are much more difficult for a vampire to cling to!
 (1 point)

 Flight: an appreciable amount of vampires have shown the capability of flight, without the benefit of any sort of wings or other mechanism to allow its functionality.
-Sure, a rare few actually wield batlike wings at all times (a discussion for another time, perhaps), but those with this power can utilize it at rank value 4, allowing them to fly at approximately 54.55 miles per hour.
+Sure, a rare few actually wield batlike wings at all times (a discussion for another time, perhaps), but those with this power can utilize it at Poor (4) rank, allowing them to fly at approximately sixty miles per hour.
 (1 point)

-Mesmerism: by achieving eye contact with a would-be victim within Very Near distance, a vampire can influence their mind with rank value 10 ability.
+Mesmerism: by achieving eye contact with a would-be victim within Very Near distance, a vampire can attempt to influence their mind at Good (10) rank.
 This often makes it extremely easy for them to dine for the evening.
-Furthermore, if a vampire has created 'children', or has bitten a body who he or she let live, they can utilize this power against them at +2 RS, as their vampiric ichor binds their will to him somewhat.
+Furthermore, if a vampire has created 'children', or has bitten a body who he or she let live, they can utilize this power against them at +2 CS, as their vampiric ichor binds their will to him somewhat.
 (1 point)

 Shape Change: a curious number of traditional vampires have demonstrated the power to change into a cloud of bats!
-This rank value 20 power is enhanced with the Detachable Parts ability, which allows a vampire to divide his or her mass into a large number of these creatures.
+This Excellent (20) power is enhanced with the Detachable Parts ability, which allows a vampire to divide his or her mass into a large number of these creatures.
 This ability usually, but not always, appears along with a vampire's ability to transform into a singular bat.
 (2 points)

 Transformation / Self: many classical vampires can transform their bodies into an eerie mist.
-A gaseous form provides a vampire an additional 2 RS of damage reduction against physical attacks, as well as rank value 2 flight (27.27 miles per hour).
-In this form a vampire may force themselves into a foe's lungs, gaining control over their body per the mesmerism power (Fortitude ACT to resist).
+A gaseous form provides a vampire an additional 2 CS of damage reduction against physical attacks, as well as Feeble (2) ranked flight (thirty miles per hour).
+In this form a vampire may force themselves into a foe's lungs, gaining control over their body per the mesmerism power (Endurance (res) FEAT to resist).
 (1 point)

 Weather Control: a rare few conventional vampires may manipulate the weather itself - enough to discuss it here, at least.
-Vampires possessing this power will typically wield it at rank value 20, allowing them to create and modify weather patterns within Near distance, with a buffer space reaching out to Middle distance.
+Vampires possessing this power will typically wield it at Excellent (20) rank, allowing them to create and modify weather patterns within Near distance, with a buffer space reaching out to Middle distance.
 Vampires begin with no power stunts, however, and must develop them normally.
 (2 points)

 Limitations / Enhancements (constant):